ULAS-HiPR/relay/agrinet/README.md

 AgriNet is a python package and runs as a PyInstaller executable.
 The service is deployed via a shell script that will copy the necessary dependencies (single binary) and start the service.

+*Note: deploy the service on code change as it will not auto-reload.*

 ```bash
 pip install -r requirements.txt